The quantum de Sitter root of quasi de Sitter observables: a pedagogical review: Brief Review on Inflation

-\subsection{Curvature Fluctuations}
+\subsubsection{Curvature Fluctuations}

-In this section, we will briefly review the power spectrum of scalar curvature fluctuations as originally derived in~\cite{MCH}.
+We briefly review the power spectrum of scalar curvature fluctuations as originally derived in~\cite{MCH}.
 This derivation was done in the framework of the first Starobinsky model characterized by the parameters $H$ and $M$ as defined by the trace anomaly.
-Irrespectively of the trace anomaly meaning of $M$ as defined by the value of $k_3$ let us take $M$ as a free phenomenological parameter.
+Irrespectively of the trace anomaly meaning of $M$ as defined by the value of $k_3$ let us take $M$ as a free phenomenological parameter, this ensures that it will be model independent in the sense that the value of $M$ will be later fixed by observations.
 In the large scale regime we can use the Sachs-Wolfe~\cite{Sachs:1967er} effect to relate the temperature fluctuations of the CMB $\frac{\delta T}{T}$ along a given direction $e$ and location $x_0$ with the curvature fluctuations $\chi$ through the relation

 with $\eta_e$ the emission conformal time and $\eta_0$ the present conformal time.
 The curvature fluctuation $\chi$ is defined as

 with $\epsilon$ the first slow roll parameter and $\Phi$ satisfying \cite{CHM}